 Getting Support

 Many people who have experienced IPV have a hard time talking about it.
-Experiencing IPV can bring up feelings of shame and low self-esteem.
-These feelings can make it hard to seek help or reach out to others for support.
-Also, since violent partners often try to control and keep their partners away from their loved ones, experiencing IPV can make you feel alone.
-If you have been threatened, even indirectly, with harm to you or your loved ones, you might feel afraid of what could happen if you tell about your experiences or try to get help.
-It can take a lot of time and courage to decide to seek help.
+Experiencing IPV can bring up feelings that can make it hard to seek help or reach out to others for support.
+Also, experiencing IPV can make you feel alone or afraid of what could happen if you talk about your experiences or try to get help.
+Remember to be kind with yourself and aim to take small steps towards connection with those who can support your health and safety.
+Many professional resources and providers are available to help you in a private and respectful manner.
+For example, you can talk to any of your health care providers about what is going on and learn about additional supports and services available to you.

 How Can Friends and Family Help?